antononcube/fastcampus-lectures/LecturePlans/Quantile-Regression-lecture-movies-abstracts.md

 - Why?

-  - Of course it is good idea to start with the basics:
+  - Of course, it is good idea to start with the basics:

      - How to make basic, fundamental QR computations?